cavo789/blog/blog/XXX/git-config/index.md

     autoSetupRemote = true
 ```

-Now, if the local branch didn't exists remotely, git push will create it automatically for you.
+Now, if the local branch didn't exist remotely, git push will create it automatically for you.

 ### Cleaning dead branches